ambish-creature/KCISLK_discord_verification_bot/README.md

 python main.py
 ```

-The bot should now be up and running.
+The Discord bot should now be up and running.